human profile

 Falling within Gerizim

-While Stranded on Ebal
+While Grounded upon Ebal

 It's liable to begin at any unguarded moment during ascent-- in an expansive period of growth, a time of new insights, of making new connections.
 It seemed to have happened as I wrote-- back a few pages, perhaps?
 I couldn't be certain, as I read over the text.
 So many words!
 Well, it's possible that the earth quaked and mountains moved in my mind, but not in yours!
 I'm not sure.
 Clarity is always difficult; for pivotal moments in the spiritual life come not with easy observation.